kdevo/arch-secure-boot/README.md

 Add your overrides to `/etc/arch-secure-boot/config`.

-Most notably, set `KERNEL=linux-hardened` if you use hardened Linux.

 ## Commands

 - `arch-secure-boot generate-keys` generates new keys for Secure Boot
 - `arch-secure-boot enroll-keys` adds them to your UEFI
-- `arch-secure-boot generate-efi` creates several images signed with Secure Boot keys
+- `arch-secure-boot generate-efi` creates recovery UKIs signed with Secure Boot keys
 - `arch-secure-boot add-efi` adds UEFI entry for the main Secure Boot image
 - `arch-secure-boot generate-snapshots` generates a list of btrfs snapshots for recovery
-- `arch-secure-boot initial-setup` runs all the steps in the proper order
+- `arch-secure-boot initial-setup` runs all the steps in the proper order with manual intervention

-## Generated images

-- `secure-boot-linux.efi` - the main image
-  - `vmlinuz-linux` + `initramfs-linux` + `*-ucode` + hardcoded `cmdline`
-- `secure-boot-linux-efi-shell.efi` - UEFI shell that is used to boot into a snapshot
-  - because built-in UEFI shells are known to be buggy
-- `secure-boot-linux-recovery.efi` - recovery image that can be a used to boot from snapshot
-  - `vmlinuz-linux` + `initramfs-linux-fallback`
-- `secure-boot-linux-lts-recovery.efi` - recovery LTS image that can be used to boot from snapshot
-  - `vmlinuz-linux-lts` + `initramfs-linux-lts-fallback`

-`fwupdx64.efi` image is also being signed.

 ## Initial setup